wera-as/LogLeaf/README.md

 - Optionally log IP addresses of users downloading files.
 - Capture browser and operating system details for each download event.
 - Choose between basic (in-house) and advanced (using external libraries) detection methods.
+- Define custom error messages for specific scenarios to better suit your application's requirements.

 ## Requirements